DJviolin/LEMP/README.md

 Wordpress still needs some configuration, like WP specific settings in Nginx .conf files and SFTP access.

-nginx will be rebuilt from source soon.
+Nginx will be rebuilt from source soon.

 ## Prerequisites